 Nonetheless, the presence of massive IRS elements introduces a high-dimensional channel matrix, resulting in considerable pilot overhead for conventional estimation methods.
 To avoid obtaining the full CSI with high dimension, various beam training schemes have been designed, where CSI can be obtained by estimating the physical direction and distance of receiver instead of the entire channel.
 The most straightforward near-field beam training method is performing a 2D exhaustive search over all possible beam codewords in the angular-distance domains.
 To reduce the training overhead of the 2D exhaustive search, one efficient approach is a two-stage hierarchical beam training scheme, including the coarse angular estimation stage and the joint angular and distance estimation stage.
-Furthermore, deep learning-aided beam training schemes are promising, in which the best near-field codeword may be predicted by utilizing neural networks.
+This approach reduces computational complexity and minimal pilot usage by directly identifying optimal beam pairs, whose accuracy, however, depends heavily on the initial coarse search resolution and may suffer in low SNR conditions.
+Furthermore, deep learning-aided beam training schemes are promising, in which the best near-field codeword may be predicted by utilizing neural networks, but with extensive offline training.
 Finally, the BS–IRS and IRS–user links may simultaneously experience both far-field and near-field propagation, resulting in a hybrid-field scenario.
 This significantly complicates the codebook design process, necessitating the development of novel beam training techniques that are both efficient and accurate.